Modcrab/Brew_With_A_View/README.md

 - Full support for the Corvo Bianco bed, with minor UI tweaks and unchanged functionality.
 - Includes several meditation clock UI fixes.
 - When in the wilderness Geralt will light a campfire when starting meditating, and put it out when stopping.
+- Seamless camera transitions from exploration to meditation and back.
 - Supports both gamepad and keyboard.
 - Supports both Default and Close exploration camera settings.